derekburgess/jaws/README.md

 `IPINFO_API_KEY`

-Both jaws-compute (text-embedding-3-large) and jaws-advisor (gpt-4o) are set to pass --api openai by default.
+Both jaws-compute (text-embedding-3-large) and the advisor notebook (gpt-4.1) are set to use OpenAI by default.
 These commands require that you have an OpenAI account (not free) and create an env variable for:

 `OPENAI_API_KEY`

-Somewhat Optional: Since OpenAI is not free, by passing --api transformers, 2 of the commands can pull and run local models from Hugging Face. jaws-compute currently uses bigcode/starcoder2-3b to create embeddings and jaws-advisor currently uses meta-llama/Meta-Llama-3-8B-Instruct to act as an agent/assisstant.
-Both of the local models require a Hugging Face account and that you request access to each model.
+Somewhat Optional: Since OpenAI is not free, by passing --api transformers, or jaws-utils --download model, jaws can download and run on device models from Hugging Face. jaws-compute currently uses bigcode/starcoder2-3b to create embeddings.
 Feel free to adjust the model usage, but either way create an env variable for:

 `HUGGINGFACE_API_KEY`

 In addition, you will want to install the Hugging Face CLI, found here: https://huggingface.co/docs/huggingface_hub/en/guides/cli and login.
+This saves on passing the key.

 `pip install -U "huggingface_hub[cli]"`